Observability Principles

 Customer data

 Where it lives.
 Customer-owned schemas under Supabase RLS.
-Every row carries workspace_id
+Every row carries org_id and

-querying with their JWT never sees another workspace’s data because Postgres itself enforces the
+A customer querying with their JWT never sees another org/domain’s data because Postgres

 Who can see it.
-The owning workspace’s authenticated users, plus Spectral operators holding
+The owning domain’s authenticated users, plus Spectral operators holding

-the operations account role (Spectral staff — used for customer support, incident response,
+the operations org role (Spectral staff — used for customer support, incident response,

 and the operational surfaces in the Operations app).

 Retention.
 Tied to the customer’s agreement.
-Deletion propagates on workspace retirement.
+Deletion propagates on domain retirement.

 Operational data

 Section titled “Operational data”What it is.
-Spectral’s own telemetry: structured logs, internal OTEL spans (API request traces, worker-job traces, scan-phase spans), agent reasoning traces (Spectral Agent, Operations Agent, World Agent internal LangGraph state), LLM call metadata.
+Spectral’s own telemetry: structured logs, internal OTEL spans (API request traces, worker-job traces, decision-execution spans), World Agent reasoning traces (internal LangGraph state), LLM call metadata.

 Where it lives.
 Platform-owned stores at Grafana Cloud LGTM (logs/metrics/traces) + Pydantic